lbryio/lbry-sdk/INSTALL.md

 macOS users will need to install [xcode command line tools](https://developer.xamarin.com/guides/testcloud/calabash/configuring/osx/install-xcode-command-line-tools/) and [homebrew](http://brew.sh/).

+These environment variables also need to be set
+1. PYTHONUNBUFFERED=1
+2. EVENT_NOKQUEUE=1

 Remaining dependencies can then be installed by running:

 ```